TheOld/vscode-fluent-ui/README.md

 ## Features

-The default installtion (via `> Fluent UI: enable`) has all features enabled, so if you want to disable one of the options, please install using the alternate install commands listed bellow.
+The default installtion (via `> Fluent UI: enable`) has all features enabled.
+You disable some feature via settings, just search for `Fluent` there.

 ### App background